archiestrange/pathfinder-animated/README.md

 - (optional) npm test

 # Rundown
-This is more visual version of the pathfinder project.
+An animated and final version of the pathfinder.